yanghengtang/tp/docs/UserGuide.md

 Edited Doctor: Joe Ng; Nric: T0212385J
 ```

-4. You have successfully edited the doctor into the database.
+4. You have successfully edited the doctor in the database.

 <div markdown="span" class="alert alert-primary">
 :information_source: <b>Note:</b> Note that all appointments containing the doctor's old NRIC will be updated to the new NRIC.<br>